airzhang23/inspiration/_posts/2020-04-03-SmartThinking.md

 toc: true
 ---

-> There is an inner logic, and we're taught to stay far from it It is simple and elegant, but it's cruel and antithetic
->  And there's no effort to reveal it ...
+> There is an inner logic, and we're taught to stay far from it It is simple and elegant, but it's cruel and antithetic.
+And there's no effort to reveal it ...
 >
-> -- Bad Religion, 'Inner Logic'
+>-- Bad Religion, 'Inner Logic'

 ### What is Smart Thinking?